bivex/js-virtualizer/ideas.md

 Transform the VM dispatch loop into a finite state machine with a state variable.
 Each basic block becomes a case in a switch, transitions go through the state variable.
 Standard in commercial protectors (VMProtect, Themida).
 Implemented in `src/utils/cff.js`.

 ### 4. Self-Modifying Bytecode ✅
-Bytecode mutates itself during execution — upcoming instructions decode only after preceding ones execute.
-Kills memory dumps and static disassemblers.
+Insert compile-time-known conditions that are non-obvious during static analysis.
+Always-true branches carry real code, always-false branches carry junk.
+Complicates symbolic execution and deobfuscation.
 Implemented in `src/vm_dev.js` + `src/vm_dist.js`.

+### 5. Nested VM (Multi-Layer Virtualization) ✅
+Virtualize the VM itself or critical opcode handlers through a second VM.
+This adds an extra layer of abstraction that makes reverse engineering exponential harder.
+Implemented in `src/utils/innerVmCodegen.js` + `src/utils/innerBytecodeCompiler.js`.

 ---